aigarskadikis/zabbix-debug/README.md

-# Performance problems of Zabbix
+# Improve performance of Zabbix

 ## DB performance, performance with "history syncer"